 Since its founding by the U.S. Congress in 1965, the National Endowment for the Arts (NEA) has offered assistance to a wide range of non-profit organizations and individuals that carry out arts programming.
 The NEA supports exemplary projects in all the artistic disciplines.
 Grants are awarded to arts, educational, and community organizations for specific projects rather than for general operating or seasonal support.
 Most NEA grants must be matched by non-federal sources.
-During FY 2002, NEA operated on a budget of \$115.2 million and employed a staff of about 150.
-NEA's budget for FY 2003 is expected to be no less than \$116.5 million.
+During FY 2003, NEA operated on a budget of \$115.7 million and employed a staff of about 150.
+The President's request for the NEA's FY 2004 budget is \$117.48 million.